The Yale PA Program Admission Process and How to Apply

 The Yale PA Program utilizes a rolling admission process.
 This means that those who complete their applications first (verified CASPA application, official GRE score report, three reference letters, the supplemental application, and no more than one prerequisite in progress), are considered for early interviews and admission decisions.

-Interviews for invited applicants are scheduled from mid-October through November, depending on space availability.
+Interviews for invited applicants are scheduled from early-October through November, depending on space availability.
 Therefore, we encourage applicants to submit their applications early.

 Applications are only reviewed once all documents have been submitted and the application has been verified by CASPA.
 It is the applicant's responsibility to monitor their application status on CASPA and complete all requirements in a timely fashion.
 The on-line CASPA application must: